1994 Ottawa municipal election: Ottawa Board of Education Trustees

 The results for the Ottawa Board of Education trustees were as follows.
 This would be the final election for the OBE, which was merged with the Carleton Board of Education in 1998.
+The Zones were co-terminus with their respective wards, except for Zone 4 which also included the Village of Rockcliffe Park and Zone 5 which included the City of Vanier.